cookingfox/android-app-lifecycle/README.md

 ### Activity integration

-The easiest way to integrate the library with your activities is by subclassing the provided `LifecycleActivity` classes.
+The easiest way to integrate the library with your activities is by subclassing the provided `AppLifecycleActivity` classes.
 Here's an example for an `AppCompatActivity`:

 ```java
 public class MainActivity extends LifecycleAppCompatActivity {